-Little Beans Nanny Agency receives various questions relating to childcare but one stands out as being the most asked – “what does it cost?”.
-A rough search of the internet provided very little in the way of an accurate answer so we have written our own guide which hopefully gives a more accurate and complete explanation of the costs involved for different childcare options.
+Little Beans Nanny Agency receives various questions relating to childcare but one stands out as being the most asked – “what does it cost?” so we have written a guide to give an explanation of possible costs to consider for different childcare options.

-One of the most expensive forms of childcare is a nanny but having said that it is usually more cost-effective if you have 2 or more children (nannies charge per family rather than per child as is the case with most other forms of childcare).
+Having a nanny is usually most cost-effective if you have 2 or more children as the cost is per family rather than per child as is the case with most other forms of childcare.
 It is essential to discuss salary in gross rather than net so that you are not hit with a lot of unexpected expenses.
-Even so, there are a number of ‘hidden’ costs to employing a nanny that you should consider:
+Even so, there are a number of other costs to employing a nanny that you should consider:

-You will need to pay 3% of your nanny’s salary into a pension scheme (unless they opt-out) which on average is £70/month
+- Unless they opt out or are not eligible, you will need to pay 3% of your nanny’s salary into a pension scheme.

-A nanny using her own car will require her mileage to be reimbursed at a rate of up to 45p/mile.
+- A nanny using her own car will require her mileage to be reimbursed at a rate of up to 45p/mile.
 A full-time nanny can accumulate a mileage bill of roughly £25/month.
-On the other hand, if the employer provides a car for the nanny to use whilst on duty then you would need to add her to the insurance, cover the maintenance costs of the car and pay for the fuel she uses which you should allow around £50/month for.
-Whichever option you choose, child seats would need to be provided.
+On the other hand, if the employer provides a car for the nanny to use whilst on duty then you would need to add her to the insurance which can vary by provider (contact your insurer for a quote).

-Having an Ofsted registered nanny can cut costs but as a work-related expense it would be the employer who should cover the £103/year registration fee.
+- Having an Ofsted registered nanny is only really necessary if you are entitled to financial help with childcare but as a work-related expense it would be the employer who should cover the £103/year registration fee.
 Any other work-related course or registration should, in theory, be paid for by the employer although most nannies keep their own documentation up to date.

 The main outlay of having a nanny depends on the type of nanny you have:

-Nannies who live in usually cost around £350-450/week in wages (based on a full-time schedule).
+Nannies who live in are around £400-450/week in wages (based on a full-time schedule).
 The nanny would need to be provided with accommodation (private room), utilities, and food which can vary in costs hugely but you ought to allow £60+ per week to cover these expenses which include adding them onto your home insurance.

 LIVE OUT NANNY

-A nanny who brings her own child(ren) to work is referred to as an NWOC and can be a good option for families with older children or those who are not needing all daycare.
-Generally, NWOC’s are cheaper at a rate of just £10-11/hr.
+A nanny who brings her own child(ren) to work is referred to as an NWOC and can be a good option for families with older children or those wanting wrap around care.
+Generally, NWOC’s are cheaper at a rate of just £11-12/hr.
 The additional costs for the nanny still apply but the nanny would expect to cover the costs of their own child and not the employer.

-As they are qualified but lack in experience a junior nanny is, like NWOC, a good way of keeping costs down.
-At a rate of £10.50-11.50/hr, they are slightly more expensive than an NWOC but cheaper than a fully qualified and experienced nanny.
+As they are lower qualified and/or lacking in experience a junior nanny is, like NWOC, a good way of keeping costs down.
+At a rate of £11-11.50/hr they are cheaper than a fully qualified and experienced nanny.

 Dependant on the nursery the fees can be £300-400/week per child.
 This is often a good option for socialising an only child but can get expensive if you are placing more than one child in the setting.
 However, nurseries often give discounts for siblings.
 Some nurseries have a registration fee, a uniform or have extras (like classes) that are chargeable, most of these are optional but you may like to factor them in to your budget.